SabirWalid/Dreamers_budget-tacking-system/README.md

 Prince Iranzi@iranziprince01
 Islam Omar@Islam-19984
 Noella Uwayo@n-uwayo
-Innocent Manzi@manzi
+Innocent Manzi@innocentmanzi
 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the M.I.T.
+License - see the LICENSE file for details.

 Acknowledgments
-Special thanks to Peline and the entire BSE coaching staff for inspiration and guidance during the development of this project.
+Special thanks to Perline and the entire B.S.E. coaching staff for inspiration and guidance during the development of this project.